fstone-codes/triply/README.md

 -   Trip Planning
     -   The logged in user can see a summary of their trips on their dahsboard
     -   The logged in user can create a new trip, outlining the parameters of the trip
-    -   The logged in user can create, remove or modify itinerary items
+    -   The logged in user can manage trips with itineraries
-    -   The logged in user can create, remove or modify lists
+    -   The logged in user can manage trips with lists
-    -   The logged in user can create, remove or modify list items
+    -   The logged in user can manage trips with collaborative editing

 ## Implementation